h-yung/portfolio-site/README.md

 ## How it's made
 **Tech used:** HTML, CSS, minimal JavaScript (temporary solution).

 While there are a few design similarities here and there to an older design, I built this one from scratch to reduce CSS chaos.
 The breakpoints are somewhat unusual - more geared towards adjusting the design smoothly for different devices.
-This site is also a lot lighter in the sense of heaviest imagery removed from both the associated directories as well as replaced by lighter-weight versions.
+This site is also a lot lighter: the heaviest imagery was removed from both the associated directories or replaced by lighter-weight versions, and the code is pared down to styles actively in use.

 ## Special features
 * Light and dark modes (dark mode is default)